-Summary: in this tutorial, you’ll learn about Express routing which is a process of defining endpoints (URIs) and how to respond when the client requests those endpoints.
+Summary: in this tutorial, you’ll learn about Express routing, a process of defining endpoints (URIs) and responding when the client requests those endpoints.

 Here’s the syntax for defining a route: